 Marywood University will make reasonable accommodations to known physical or mental limitations of otherwise qualified individuals with disabilities unless doing so would impose an undue hardship on the University.
-Any person who believes he or she may require such accommodation should contact the Assistant Vice President for Human Resources and Affirmative Action Officer.
+Any person who believes he or she may require such accommodation should contact the Associate Vice President for Human Resources and Affirmative Action Officer.

-Dr. Patricia E. Dunleavy, Assistant Vice President for Human Resources,
+Dr. Patricia E. Dunleavy, Associate Vice President for Human Resources

 86 Liberal Arts Center